Flushing, Cornwall: Housing and amenities

 Most of Flushing's 670 residents live in the centre of the village, on Coventry Road, Kersey Road and St Peter's Hill, although there is limited housing along Trefusis Road out as far as Kiln Beach, and there are also some houses near Trefusis Farm near the border with Mylor Bridge.

 The doctor's surgery is located in the Village Hall.
 There are two pubs, the Royal Standard on St Peter's Hill and the formerly named Seven Stars, now “Harbour House” on Trefusis Road opposite Fish Cross.
-There is also a restaurant, The Waterside, on Ferry Quay.
+There is also a restaurant, Tide, on Ferry Quay.